|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 However, you will be carrying a small regular bag pack with your valuable items.
 The day starts with an early morning tea/coffee.
-After wholesome breakfast, we set off on the day’s walk around 7 AM to 8 AM, depending on the duration and nature of the day’s walk.
+After a wholesome breakfast, we set off on the day’s walk around 7 AM to 8 AM, depending on the duration and nature of the day’s walk.

 We serve lunch around midday- after trekking for about three or four hours.
 Then, you will be resting for an hour.
 The afternoon walk is generally shorter - about two to three hours.
 Once you reach our overnight lodge/tea house/tent, you can snack on the extra dietary food.
 Then you are free to explore nearby places.

-We serve dinner around 6 PM to 7 PM.
+We serve dinner from around 6 PM to 7 PM.
 After dinner and before going to bed, you can indulge in friendly conversations and discuss your experience of that day.
 The trek leader/guide will brief you about the next day’s plan.
-After this briefing, you can enjoy reading books or playing board games like monopoly, cards, or watching available mountaineering documentaries.
+After this briefing, you can enjoy reading books or playing board games like Monopoly, cards, or watching available mountaineering documentaries.
 Most foreigners indulge in light and fun learning of the Nepalese language from our crew.

 Communication during the trek

-Internet is available at lodges you will be staying in, but you need to pay a small service charge.
+Internet is available at the lodges you will be staying in, but you need to pay a small service charge.
 However, at high altitudes, we will use phones to communicate.
 Discovery World Trekking will be in touch with every trek team at least once a day using a phone via trek lead.
 We do this to ensure that everyone is safe and the trek is progressing as planned.
 You can buy a local sim in Kathmandu, but the signals might not be strong enough.